-Blythe offers services for students identified as having disabilities the at meet criteria under the guidelines of Individuals with Disabilities Education Act (IDEA).
+Blythe offers services for students identified as having disabilities that meet criteria under the guidelines of Individuals with Disabilities Education Act (IDEA).

 Resource teachers (2.0) serve students with different disabilities in the "least restrictive environment" to the maximum extent that is appropriate.
-Many special education students receive their services in an inclusion model.
-A resource pull-out model is used as needed for kindergarten through fifth grade where students receive direct specialized instruction in a specific content area outside the classroom for one, two, or three periods daily.
-The resource teachers serve approximately forty-nine students in the areas of Learning Disabled, Developmentally Delayed, Emotionally Disabled, and Other Health Impaired.
-One Special Education Assistant provides support service to identified special education students.
+Some of the students receive their services in an inclusion model where students receive direct instruction using co-teaching strategies.
+A pull-out model is also used for kindergarten through fifth grade where students receive direct instruction in a specific content area in a special education classroom.
+The service times vary depending on the specialized needs of the students based on their Individual Education Plans.
+The resource teachers serve approximately fifty-five students in the areas of Learning Disabled, Developmentally Delayed, Autism, and Other Health Impaired.
+A Special Education Assistant provides indirect and direct support in the special education and general education classrooms.

-Blythe also provides itinerant services to students with speech-language, vision, fine-motor, or hearing disabilities.
+Blythe also provides itinerant services to students with speech-language, vision, finemotor, or hearing disabilities.
 Approximately 60 students receive speech therapy services in the areas of articulation training, language disorders, medicallydiagnosed voice disorders, and/or fluency training.